llama-risk/aave-research/community_updates/february_2026.md

 * [Retro: WETH utilization spike and Slope2 Risk Oracle performance](https://governance.aave.com/t/retro-weth-utilization-spike-and-slope2-risk-oracle-performance/24101) - Published a report analyzing Slope2 oracle behavior during two volatility-driven WETH utilization spikes on Aave V3 Ethereum Core, and requested a detailed post-mortem and greater transparency from ChaosLabs regarding delegated rate-setting mechanisms.
 * [LlamaRisk Insights: Custom Stablecoins — A Retail Opportunity for Aave](https://governance.aave.com/t/llamarisk-insights-custom-stablecoins-a-retail-opportunity-for-aave/24107) - Analyzed the emergence of institution-issued custom stablecoins and outlined how Aave, particularly through V4’s Hub-and-Spoke architecture, can leverage issuer distribution networks to position itself as a scalable yield and savings layer for institutional-grade stablecoin ecosystems.

 ### Community Engagement
 * [Horizon Weekly Highlights](https://governance.aave.com/t/horizon-weekly-highlights/23078/28) - Continued collaborating with the Horizon team on asset due diligence, cap adjustments, and weekly operational updates focused on utilization, user behavior, and parameter changes.
-As of Week 26, Horizon TVL adjusted to $446M, with $99M in net borrows and $304M in stablecoin supply.
+As of Week 26, Horizon TVL is around $446M, with $99M in net borrows and $304M in stablecoin supply.
 * [Newsletter: This Week in Aave](https://x.com/aaveweekly) -  Continued delivering weekly roundups of Aave governance updates while enhancing content with deeper insights for stakeholders and users.

 ## Upcoming Focus Areas
 * [Aave V4 Preparation](https://aave.com/docs/aave-v4) - Actively working on internal V4-related R&D while participating in the Office Hours for DAO Service Providers to align on technical and risk framework updates.

 We welcome community feedback and suggestions.
-Please share any questions, ideas, or areas where you would like increased focus from the LlamaRisk team.
+Please share any questions, ideas, or areas where you would like the LlamaRisk team to focus more.